Company cars remain a popular employee benefit. Some company car drivers also receive free fuel for private use.

 The income tax charge is based on an assumed benefit

 - This is calculated as a percentage of the car's list price.
 The percentage depends on the car's CO2 emissions.
 The higher the emissions, the higher the assumed benefit is.

-- For 2020/21, the rates range from 0% (for cars with zero emissions) up to 37%, with more polluting diesel cars paying an extra 2%.
+- For 2022/23, the rates range from 2% (for cars with zero emissions such as electric cars) up to 37%, with more polluting diesel cars paying an extra 4% up to a maximum of 37%.
 The rates for different emissions depend on whether the car was registered before or after 6 April 2020 (when emissions testing rules changed).

 - The tax cost to the employee depends on their tax rate.
 For example, for a car with a list price of £20,000 and a rate of 30% (based on emissions), the benefit in kind would be £6,000 (£20,000 @ 30%).
 The income tax charge would be £1,200 for a basic rate taxpayer (£6,000 @ 20%) or £2,400 for a higher rate taxpayer (£6,000 @ 40%).

 - The rates applied to each CO2 band have increased every tax year.
 It is currently the government’s intention to continue that trend to persuade businesses to buy more fuel-efficient cars.

 - Higher business mileage now has no effect on the tax charge.
 Nor has the age of the car, except that a special scale charge applies to cars registered before 1998.

 The list price is based on the price published by the manufacturer, importer or distributor

 - Delivery charges, tax and VAT are included, but not vehicle excise duty.